Galantis: 2020–present: New singles

 After the release of their third studio album, the duo worked on a single with Wrabel, titled "The Lake".
 They also released a song titled "I Fly" with Faouzia for the movie Scoob!.
 Galantis then collaborated with Pink Sweat$ and Ship Wrek on "Only a Fool", which was released on 29 May 2020, and with Jackson Wang of Got7 on the single "Pretty Please".

-On 21 May 2021, Galantis released the single "Heartbreak Anthem" which with French DJ David Guetta and British girl group Little Mix.
+On 21 May 2021, Galantis released the single "Heartbreak Anthem" with French DJ David Guetta and British girl group Little Mix.